SilverT4/Funkin-Piss-Engine/pengine_mods/readme.md

-To add a icon make a image file with name "icon.png" also it should be 300x150 To add a config create a file with name "config.yml" (example config is in Examples section)
+To add a icon make a image file with name "icon.png" also it should be 300x150 To add a config create a file with name "config.yml" (example config is in Examples section) If animation position go off set them in Character Editor (press 8 in any song to go into it)

 ## Offsets
 If the skin animation go a bit off use these